dieterich-lab/m6A_psi_interaction/README.md

 The exon junction margin can be adjusted by `--exon_junction_margin`.
 Note: For the purpose of speed optimization, the input exon gtf and bedmethyl files are expected to be filtered such sites are within the same chromosome.
 Inputting cross-chromosome data might produce erroneous results.

+# Upstream pipelines with ONT software
+The following steps are performed to generate bedmethyl and dmr files for the aforementioned analyses.

 ## Note on dorado v1.0.0
 The new version of dorado implemented new modification models for 2-O-Methyl entities.
 To run basecalling: